Fragile (Tech N9ne song): Writing and production

+Due to the importance of "Fragile" in his mind, Tech N9ne wanted a strong feature on it, for which he would choose rapper Kendrick Lamar.

+"Fragile" was inspired by Max Bell, a writer for LA Weekly who referred to Tech N9ne's Paid Dues performance as "gimmicky and redundant".
+He would later thank the writer during an interview for inspiring him to make it.
+It details each rapper's disdain for music journalists and the criticism of their music, as they address the critics and journalists that write about their music.
+Both artists rap with rapid-fire, aggressive verses, while Wrekonize and Bernz of ¡Mayday! and Kendall Morgan both sing the chorus.

-The song's composition begun after Strange Music label-mate ¡Mayday! sent Tech N9ne the song with their and Kendall Morgan's vocals on it.
+"Fragile"'s composition began after Strange Music label-mate ¡Mayday! sent Tech N9ne their and Kendall Morgan's vocals on it.
 He said the introspective chorus made him take a moment to reflect on his own rhymes.
-He detailed himself creating his verse saying, "After I wrote my verse, it was my second show in Seattle.
-We did two shows, because I sold out both shows.
-There was like 2,000 the first night, and another 2,000 on the second night.
-So it was like, 'Whoa, we sold out both shows!'
-I was already tired from the night before, and we already had booked the studio time in Seattle.
-I went there, and I finished the last four bars of the verse I wrote.
-I wrote most of the verse—the first eight bars—on bus.
-It was getting closer to the show, and I wrote the last four bars at the studio because, our meet and greets aren’t an hour anymore.
-There’s like 300 people or 400 people, so you’re there until 6 pm now instead of 3 or 4.
-Now we got to go the studio, and I gotta be on stage at 9 pm, so it’s coming down to the wire I still have to eat and whatnot.
-But I did it, and after I did it, I’m like, 'Ooh, the verse is elite.'"

-Due to the importance of the song in his mind, Tech N9ne wanted a strong feature on the song, for which he would choose rapper Kendrick Lamar.

-Following him writing his own verse, Tech N9ne decided he wanted another major rapper on the song after him.
-He stated, "It was already elite, so I needed somebody who could come after me, and there aren’t too many who can do it."
-After contemplating over which rapper would be featured on the track, even sending it to Eminem with hopes he would get on board, Tech N9ne decided to feature American rapper Kendrick Lamar on the song.
-This track would be Tech N9ne and Lamar's second collaboration.
+Following the writing of his own verse, Tech N9ne decided he wanted another major rapper on it after him.
+He stated, "It was already elite, so I needed somebody who could come after me, and there aren't too many who can do it."
+After contemplating which rapper would be featured on the track, even sending it to Eminem with hopes he would get on board, Tech N9ne decided to feature American rapper Kendrick Lamar.
+This track is Tech N9ne and Lamar's second collaboration.

-The song's production was created by ¡Mayday!, Ralfy "FAFA" Valencia, and Danny "Keys" Perez.
-The instrumental is based around a brokenhearted guitar and piano-based beat, along with a simple drum pattern for the verses, before escalating with keys and guitar riffs for the hook.

-Yelawolf was originally supposed to appear on the song but he did not record his verse in time.
+"Fragile"'s production was created by ¡Mayday!, Ralfy "FAFA" Valencia, and Daniel "Keys" Perez.
+The instrumental is centered on a brokenhearted guitar and piano beat, with a simple drum pattern for the verses, before escalating with keys and guitar riffs for the hook.
+Yelawolf was originally supposed to appear on it, but he did not record his verse in time.

-Critical reception
+Release and reception

+On July 17, 2013, "Fragile" featuring Kendrick Lamar, ¡Mayday!, and Kendall Morgan was premiered via Complex.
+Following its premiere, it was made available for purchase with the iTunes pre-order for Something Else, also being released to Amazon.com as the album's second official single.
+Tech N9ne included it on the set list of his NPR Tiny Desk Concert on August 30, 2018.